dabeaz/curio/docs/reference.rst

 .. asyncmethod:: FileStream.readline()

    Read a single line of data from a file.

+.. asyncmethod:: FileStream.readlines()

+   Read all of the lines from a file.
+If cancelled, the ``lines_read`` attribute of the resulting exception contains all of the lines that were read so far.

 .. asyncmethod:: FileStream.write(bytes)